Stacey and Jack wedding at Audrey's Farmhouse

 Connected to the greenhouse.
 Darker, with wood walls and a bar.
 Best for cocktail hour candids and dance floor coverage.
 Bring off-camera flash for evening events.

-The standalone cottage used as a bridal suite.
-Good window light, enough space for prep shots.
+The couple normally stays here, and it doubles as the bridal-prep space.
+Good window light, enough room for prep shots.
 Prioritize this over the farmhouse rooms for bridal coverage.

 Property Grounds and Lawn

-The area between the greenhouse, farmhouse, and cottage.
+The area between the greenhouse, barn, and farmhouse.
 Works for couple portraits during the transition between events.
 Late afternoon light hits well from the west side.

 Pergola Area